 Benefits and risks of screening tests

-A wide range of tests are available.
+A wide range of screening tests are available.
 Some tests are considered to have a benefit, whereas the benefit of other tests is not so clear.
-We describe which criteria a test must fulfill for it to be worth having, explain important terms, and shed light on the scientific background.
+We describe which criteria a screening test must fulfill for it to be worth having, explain important terms, and shed light on the scientific background.

 Diagnostic tests are usually done to find out what is causing certain symptoms.
 Screening tests are different: they are done in people who do not feel ill.
 They aim to detect diseases at an early stage, before any symptoms become noticeable.
 This has the advantage of being able to treat the disease much earlier.
 However, treating a disease at an early stage only makes sense if it leads to a better health outcome than treating it at a later stage.

 Screening tests are not always done to look for a disease.
-Some tests aim to detect risk factors for certain diseases.
+Some screening tests aim to detect risk factors for certain diseases.
 In Germany, members of statutory health insurance funds who are aged 35 and over are entitled to a general check-up called the “Gesundheits-Check-up,” for example.
 This includes a blood and urine test, as well as other things.
 The findings are not always clear.
 They sometimes lie in a gray area between normal and abnormal results.